realalienzjc/node_template_project_exp/README.md

 * TODO: research to find a way (e.g. interactive session or a config file with commenting/uncommenting) in order to generate least possible node modules inside package.json

+## Trouble Shooting

+* When 'npm install', node-sass hangs the installation, TODO:fix by manual build, ref,